alex-schrader/MultithreadedGOL/README.md

 ## Getting Started

 To run, install the necessary dependencies, and run the makefile.
-This program takes 5 arguments:
+Then run:
-./gol file.txt output_mode[0,1,2] num_threads partition[0,1] print_partition[0,1]
+ - `./gol file.txt output_mode[0,1,2] num_threads partition[0,1] print_partition[0,1]`

+This takes 5 arguments

-file.txt: the seed file to run.
-Provided files are in the repo(e.g. explode.txt) output_mode[0,1,2]: There are 3 options for how to display the game(0: no visualization, 1: ASCII, 2: ParaVisi)
+ - file.txt: the seed file to run.
+Provided files are in the repo(e.g. explode.txt)
+ - output_mode[0,1,2]: There are 3 options for how to display the game(0: no visualization, 1: ASCII, 2: ParaVisi)
-num_threads: the number of threads for the program to use partition[0,10]: the program partitions the board into rows or columns, and assigns each row/col to a thread.
-0: row, 1: col. print_partition[0,1]: If you are curious, a 1 in this argument shows how the board was split up.
+ - num_threads: the number of threads for the program to use
+ - partition[0,10]: the program partitions the board into rows or columns, and assigns each row/col to a thread.
+0: row, 1: col.
+ - print_partition[0,1]: If you are curious, a 1 in this argument shows how the board was split up.

 ### Demo

 ![](golDemo.gif)

 ## Authors

-Contributors:
-Alex Schrader
+ - Alex Schrader
-Jonathon Lee
+ - Jonathon Lee
-Swarthmore College starter code
+ - Swarthmore College starter code